Paxos (computer science): Number of processors

-In general, a consensus algorithm can make progress using $n=2F+1$ processors, despite the simultaneous failure of any $F$ processors: in other words, the number of non-faulty processes must be strictly greater than twice the number of faulty processes.
-However, using reconfiguration, a protocol may be employed which survives any number of total failures as long as no more than F fail simultaneously.
+In general, a consensus algorithm can make progress using $n=2F+1$ processors, despite the simultaneous failure of any $F$ processors: in other words, the number of non-faulty processes must be strictly greater than the number of faulty processes.
+However, using reconfiguration, a protocol may be employed which survives any number of total failures as long as no more than $F$ fail simultaneously.
 For Paxos protocols, these reconfigurations can be handled as separate configurations.

 Safety and liveness properties

 In order to guarantee safety (also called "consistency"), Paxos defines three properties and ensures the first two are always held, regardless of the pattern of failures: